The Grenfell Tower Inquiry – Update (Jan 2022)

 Stephanie appears as an advocate in the Technology & Construction Courts, the Commercial Court, the Chancery Division and the Court of Appeal as well as in international and domestic arbitrations.
 She also has considerable experience in alternative dispute resolution methods including adjudication and mediation, including acting as a mediator.
 She also sits as an arbitrator, including ICC such as a recent panel in relation to the design of one of the locks on the Panama Canal.

 Amongst the first of the 1988 call to take silk, Stephanie has been consistently recognised as a leader in her field in legal directories such as Chambers and Partners UK Bar Guide and The Legal 500.
-Stephanie won “Construction Silk of the Year” in the Chambers and Partners UK Bar Awards 2019 and was included in The Lawyer’s ‘Hot 100’ list for 2019.
+Stephanie won “Construction Silk of the Year” in the Chambers and Partners UK Bar Awards 2019 and is now ranked as a “Star individual” for Construction.
+She was included in The Lawyer’s “Hot 100” list for 2019.

 Stephanie appeared for the manufacturer of both trains and the signal in the Ladbroke Grove Rail Inquiry.
-She is currently representing the larger of the two groups of victims (survivors, bereaved relatives and former residents of Grenfell Tower) in The Grenfell Tower Public Inquiry, a group represented by three firms of solicitors.
+She also represented the larger of the two groups of victims (survivors, bereaved relatives and former residents of Grenfell Tower) in The Grenfell Tower Public Inquiry, a group represented by three firms of solicitors.

 In 2019 she was appointed by the Board of one of the UK’s largest volume housebuilders, Persimmon plc, to lead an independent review to assess its customer care, culture and operations, including workmanship standards, which reported to the Board and the findings of which were published in December 2019.